There’s too much to do,

 Writing something down is more than just getting it off of your mind.
 It’s about setting up your Future Self for success.
 Having the skills to craft them well gives you a tremendous advantage and makes the likelihood of something actually getting done.

 Lists become useful when you know you can finish them.
 Until then, they increasingly become scary accusations of everything you haven’t done.
 By knowing the limits of a list, you can start finding their power.
 You can craft them, so you can set yourself up for success.
+Further, by practicing an Honor List, you can start traveling further distances, taking on larger and larger projects.

 Frequently Asked Questions